 Declutter – but don’t depersonalise

 - Get rid of all the excess stuff that has accumulated in every nook and cranny.
-Put it in storage or give it to a friend.
+Consider putting things into storage.

 - People need to be able to envisage what the property would look like if they were living there.
 People often find this difficult, so make it easy for them to see all the fantastic living space you’re offering them.